NAU-IoT/Power-Monitoring/README.md

 ## Dependencies

   - Ensure I2C is enabled on the RaspberryPi
-  - use `sudo pip3 install adafruit-circuitpython-ina219` (required to run power monitoring HAT)
+  - Use `sudo pip3 install adafruit-circuitpython-ina219` (required to run power monitoring HAT)

 ## Using the HAT